peter1357908/cosc-60-computer-networks/lab4/README.md

 No; I have not attempted UDP communication with any fellow student.

-### What is your timezone and do you have preferences for final-project group members?
-(I'll use this info to make final project groups: first I group according to preference, then to timezone, then to programming language)
+### My timezone and preferences for final-project group members:

 I am in Central Time right now and will remain so for the rest of the term.